 Short Answer: When you want to wrap part or all of your Mustang, you can typically apply a decal or wrap a small portion for $50 or less if you do the work yourself, or around $300 if you hire a professional.
 If you want to wrap your entire Mustang, it will cost you anywhere from $250 to $900 or more (depending on the size of the car) to buy the vinyl and necessary tools and do it yourself.
-Getting the full car professionally wrapped will cost anywhere from $2,000 to $4,000 for parts and labor.
+Getting the full car professionally wrapped will cost anywhere from $2,000 to $4,000.
 For an in-depth cost breakdown, see below.

 Mustang Wrap Cost Information